Financial

 How to Pay for Senior Care in Georgia (2026)

-Knowing how to pay for senior care in Georgia starts with one hard number: assisted living runs about $4,940 a month here, and a semi-private nursing home room runs about $8,821.
+Assisted living in Georgia runs about $5,300 a month, and a semi-private nursing home room about $8,821.

 financial